OwenTruong/civitdl/README.md

 ### Executing program

-#### Note in v2, it is now possible to use both batchfile and batchstr
+#### Note in v2, it is now possible to use both batchfile and batchstr without specifying batchfile or batchstr as an argument.
-- Args:
+- New Args:
   - `civitdl source1 source2 ... sourceN dst_root_directory`
 - Example:
   - `civitdl 123456 batchfile ./models`